JonsPool/Poolvarme/README.md

 If all retrieval attempts fail until approximately 15 minutes before midnight, the script stops the retrieval process and the `useFallback` setting determines what happens next:

-If `useFallback` is `true`, the script uses statistical prices to calculate the active hours for the next day.
-These prices are the average hourly prices of the Austrian and German market for the year 2024.
+If `useFallback` is `true`, the script uses statistical prices to calculate the active (quarter) hours for the next day.
+These prices are the average prices of the Austrian and German market for the year 2024.

 If `useFallback` is `false`, no calculation takes place for the day in question.